FengAoWang/scTFBridge_reproduce/README.md

 **scTFBridge: A Disentangled Deep Generative Model Informed by TF-Motif Binding for Gene Regulation Inference in Single-Cell Multi-Omics**

+**IMPORTANT NOTE**: This repository is dedicated to reproducing the analyses presented in the original publication.
+For a user-friendly and streamlined application of the scTFBridge model on your own data, please visit the main project repository: [**FengAoWang/scTFBridge**](https://github.com/FengAoWang/scTFBridge).

 scTFBridge is a novel single-cell multi-omics integration method designed for modality disentanglement and gene regulatory network (GRN) inference.
 It leverages transcription factor (TF)-motif binding information to model complex regulatory relationships in single-cell data, enabling researchers to uncover insights into gene regulation across multiple omics layers.

 ![scTFBridge Overview](figure1.png)